LongenesisLtd/trigger-jenkins-job/README.md

 The following are known issues with this action:

 - The action only works on Linux runners
-- The Linux runners must have `curl` & `jq` installed
+- The Linux runners must have `curl` installed
-- Currently the action only works with jobs with no parameters.
-Parameters will be available in a future

 ## Example Workflow